2i2c-org/2i2c-org.github.io/content/blog/2026/nbgitpuller-error-handling/index.md

 - there is a copy to clipboard button to easily share the error log from the terminal
 - more user-friendly and context aware helper message is displayed
 - a link to the general documentation for reference
+- a 'Proceed without syncing' button take the user to the compute platform without making any changes
-- in the case of merge errors, two button options are presented:
+- in the case of merge errors and extra Backup and resync button option is presented
-  - Backup and resync
-  - Proceed without syncing

 ## Learn more